Lathes·

 The machine construction also includes a safety switch key, which you should remove every time you turn the lathe off.
 This prevents any untrained individuals from gaining access to the lathe and reduces the risk of accidents.

-Like many power tools, the Wen 3420 has a circuit breaker reset button, which will allow you to quickly restart the motor if it stops due to overloading or low voltage.
+Like most power tools, the Wen 3420 has a circuit breaker reset button, which will allow you to quickly restart the motor if it stops due to overloading or low voltage.

 Summary of Features